s9gf4ult/postgresql-query/README.md

 pgQuery $(sqlExpFile "foo/bar")
 ```

-Is just absolutely the same as above.
+Is absolutely the same as above.
 It just prepends `sql/` and
 appends `.sql` to your string.
 If you agree to follow naming
-convention you are welcome to use `sqlExpFile`.
+conventions you are welcome to use `sqlExpFile`.